wrightmat/dnd-eberron/_ref/Magic.md

 #### Feats

+##### Dunamancy
+**Prerequisite**: Intelligence, Wisdom, or Charisma score of 13+

+Your failures create stored potential, which you can unleash at crucial moments.
+- You gain a Potential Pool represented by a number of d4s.
+- Building Potential: Whenever you miss an attack, fail a saving throw, or fail an ability check, add one d4 to your Potential Pool (max of your Proficiency Bonus).
+- Unleashing Potential: Before rolling an attack roll, ability check, or saving throw, you can spend any number of dice from the Potential Pool to add them to your roll.
+- Your Potential Pool resets after a long rest.

 ##### Chronal Control
+**Prerequisite**: Dunamancy feat

 You can magically exert limited control over the flow of time around a creature.
 As a reaction, after you or a creature you can see within 30 feet of you makes an attack roll, an ability check, or a saving throw, you can force the creature to reroll.
 You make this decision after you see whether the roll succeeds or fails.
 The target must use the result of the second roll.